How and when to pay your fees

 - Western Union will send you a confirmation email when the payment has been made.

-Benefits to you of using GlobalPay
+Benefits of using GlobalPay

 - generally favourable exchange rates compared to most banks